 Many people associate medical malpractice cases with surgery and/or childbirth.
 However, medical negligence can occur in any medical field and to any patient, including children and teens.

 Did a pediatrician or other medical professional injure your child?
 Our Fort Lauderdale pediatrician malpractice lawyers can help you and your child obtain fair and just compensation for their damages.

-Hollander Law Firm, P.A has been standing up for the rights of injury victims throughout Broward County and South Florida for over 28 years.
+Hollander Law Firm Accident Injury Lawyers has been standing up for the rights of injury victims throughout Broward County and South Florida for over 28 years.
 Our legal team has the resources, skills, and knowledge necessary to handle complex pediatric medical malpractice claims.

-Contact the Hollander Law Firm today by calling (954) 287-0566 to schedule your free consultation with experienced medical malpractice lawyers in Fort Lauderdale.
+Contact the Hollander Law Firm Accident Injury Lawyers today by calling (954) 287-0566 to schedule your free consultation with experienced medical malpractice lawyers in Fort Lauderdale.
 We are here for you during this difficult time.